 If you’re like me, you get a lot of email newsletters from top bloggers.
 Many of them are awful pushy, no?

 I’m not talking about the bloggers I really like.
-A few leaders in the blogosphere are honest about what it really takes to earn big money online, and give you practical tools that help you grow your income.
+A few leaders in the blogosphere are honest about what it really takes to earn money writing online, and give you practical tools that help you grow your income.

 I mean the other ones.
 You know the type — they send you an email every freakin’ day (or twice or three times even!), and every single post is basically a sales pitch.
 Usually, for something expensive.